Studying Sculpture with a Visit to the Rodin Museum

 The interior of the museum is grand.
 So grand in fact that it feels more like a monument to Rodin than a museum of his work.
 However, a museum it is, and it features more than 140 pieces of Rodin’s beautiful sculpture.
 In fact, Philadelphia’s Rodin Museum has the largest collection of the artist’s works outside of Paris, France.
 While it may not be nearly as large as the Andy Warhol Museum in Pittsburgh, it’s still one of the largest single artist museums in the state.

 However, don’t let the fact that the museum represents one artist and one medium keep you from visiting.
 Pieces range from life-size humans to small studies of the human hand and certainly have enough variety to make you forget they were all done by the same artist.Even though I’m not a huge fan of art museums, however, I was simply enthralled by the Rodin Museum.
 Even better, its small size enabled me to feel like I was able to examine each piece of art without feeling overwhelmed.
 All told, my visit to the Rodin Museum only took about 45 minutes.

 Overall, I think the Rodin Museum is definitely one of the best art museums in Pennsylvania.
 While you can visit the museum’s gardens and “The Thinker” statue without paying to enter, the quality of the interior shouldn’t be missed.
-True, the Rodin Museum may lack the diversity of the nearby Philadelphia Museum of Art, but the sheer quality of the works make this a must-visit by anyone who can appreciate a beautiful piece of art.
+True, the Rodin Museum may lack the diversity of the nearby Barnes Museum and the Philadelphia Museum of Art, but the sheer quality of the works make this a must-visit by anyone who can appreciate a beautiful piece of art.

 Note: My visit to the Rodin Museum was hosted by Visit Philly.
 However, the thoughts expressed in this article are my own.